AdrianaG77/2018_Fall_Chipy_Mentorship/README.md

 ### Week 11 11/12/18 Monday, November 12th Mentor/Mentee 1-on-1

-Discussion: With my MVP complete we spent today's session discussion type of visualizations.
+Discussion: With my MVP complete we spent today's session discussing types of visualizations.
 The simplest thing to start with would be to plot the VI for the past N years in a line graph.
 Hmm, not too exciting.
-I wanted to plot NPD says versus all sales over time, and figured I'd most likely used a stacked bar chart but wanted to research some options.
+I wanted to plot NPD versus all sales over time, and figured I'd most likely use a stacked bar chart but wanted to research some other options.
-Next Steps: Think about what and how I'd like to visualize this data.

 Next Steps: Learn Python visualization packages